Orange-Cyberdefense/GOAD/docs/mkdocs/docs/installation/windows.md

 # :material-microsoft-windows: Windows

-!!! info
-    To use GOAD on windows you will need WSL.

 - First you will prepare your windows host for an hypervisor
 - Second you will choose between
     - install debian 12 with WSL to run goad install script